kubernetes/kubernetes/staging/src/k8s.io/cri-api/README.md

 CRI API has two versions:
 - Major semantic version (known versions are `v1alpha2` ([removed in 1.26](https://kubernetes.io/blog/2022/12/09/kubernetes-v1-26-release/#cri-v1alpha2-removed)), `v1`).
-- Kubernetes version (`@1.23`).
-Note, the library cri-api is versioned as `0.23` as it doesn't guarantee Go types backward compatibility.
+- Kubernetes version (for example: `@1.23`).
+Note, the `cri-api` Golang library is versioned as `0.23` as it doesn't guarantee Go types backward compatibility.

 Major semantic version (e.g. `v1`) is used to introduce breaking changes and major new features that are incompatible with the current API.